apache/cordova-new-committer-and-pmc/README.md

 3. Select `Add Users to a Role`
 4. Search for the user, and add to the `PMC` role

-## 9. Ask the PMC member to Link their GitHub account
+## 9. Ask the PMC member to link their GitHub account

 Go to [Gitbox](https://gitbox.apache.org/setup/)